kseekins/kseekins.github.io/essays/AnatomyOfaSoftware.md

 ## So Many Directories and Subdirectories

 My assumption was correct to an extent- ListShops.jsx, shown just below the webpage does code for the page.
 However this file alone is not enough.
+To the left, we see a list of directories, subdirectories and files.
+This looked nothing but overwhelming for most of my semester.
+After 10 weeks in of staring at them, I've started to appreciate them.
+The organization made sense, and started to help my coding process.

-## I Feel Old
+## Translating Real world into Code

-I'm a 38-year-old returning college student.
-When I first went to college in 2004, I did not have a cellphone.
-I handwrote my college applications, then mailed them via FedEx.
-Over the years, I was impressed by how everything—job applications, school applications, taxes—shifted online.
-Learning a UI framework feels like another leap of technology to me.
-More technology will be easily available in the next decade.
-Perhaps I can make a movie of me doing a backflip.
-And if I can post myself doing it online, why bother to learn it in real life?
-Or would we evolve to distrust anything we see online?
+In the real world, replicating "Shops Near Campus" is much easier.
+I would find a large board.
+We would write and draw the information of the stores on post-its.

 ## AI Use In this Essay